tinkererthinker/blog/source/content/index.md

 title: Trang's Notebook
 ---

-# What I'm doing Now
+# What I'm Doing Now

 Currently, I'm studying [[Mechanistic Interpretability]] from the perspective of a math student.
 MI is the field of reverse engineering neural networks.